-- 1. Parallel arm reamer, offered in the following sizes for John Deere planters: 1-1/8", 1-3/16". - Be sure this reamer matches the flange bushing size in the kit you have purchased. - This reamer is used to clean up any wear in the pivot holes in the parallel arms. - If you choose to purchase this reamer from an alternative supplier be aware retaining compound may be needed to ensure the flange bushing seats tight into the parallel arms. - 2.
+- Parallel arm reamer, John Deere MaxEmerge row units and Kinze 2000 planters use 1-1/16" diameter bit. - Be sure this reamer matches the flange bushing size in the kit you have purchased. - This reamer is used to clean up any wear in the pivot holes in the parallel arms. - If you choose to purchase this reamer from an alternative supplier be aware retaining compound may be needed to ensure the flange bushing seats tight into the parallel arms. - 2.
 Parallel arm drill bits for dowel pin on flange bushing. - Flange bushing pin marker bit: 3/16". - This bit will be used in conjunction with the included template.
 You will mark the location of the larger hole in a similar fashion to a "center punch". - Flange bushing pin hole bit: 7/16". - This bit will be used to drill all the way through the parallel arms to allow the flange bushing pin to seat into the arm. - 3.
 Row unit and support plate reamer: 11/16" - The bolts included in this kit are a 5/8" fine threaded bolt with an 11/16" shoulder.
 Once reamed the shoulder is designed to fit snugly into the row unit and support plate holes filling any gaps caused by wear or oversized holes from manufacturing.